woojin444/EAssetTracking/README.md

 &nbsp;&nbsp;&nbsp;* Safety Hazards<br />
 This information will then be used to improve efficiency and safety in an oil rig.

-* Emergency Notification<br />
-Personnel should be notified of an emergency via the system.

-* Fatigue Monitoring<br />
-The system will monitor workers fatigue levels as an added level of safety.

 * Seawater Detection<br />
 The system should detect if any personnel has fallen off the oil rig into the ocean.

-## Project Scope

-The team decided to significantly narrow the initial scope of the project, which included emplyee and asset tracking within an oil rig and/or a mine.
-Throguh group meetings, we firstly decided to work on only oil rigs, thus having a stable platform to design our product.
-Still having a broad scope for the timeframe, the team made decisions on a tracking device which connects via radio to a receiver.
-This device aims to have functions which other devices on the market do not, thus improving upon them.

 ## Stakeholders
 There are multiple different stakeholders of the project.
 These include: the team, Thales, mining and oil companies and their employees.